boriellis/pacific_OWED_seabird_prioritization/R/README.md

-The R folder contains R scripts with function definitions
+This R folder contains R scripts with function definitions.